“We need to be more creative and innovative in increasing membership”-Amb. Solomon Rutega

 We are establishing training centers in member states, with Ethiopia leading the way with a successful coffee training center that serves as a benchmark for other countries.
 In summary, this is the role of my organization, and as the head of the mission, this is what I focus on.

-Initially headquartered in Paris to serve the European market, the headquarters were later moved to West Africa in Cote d’Ivoire, Abidjan in 1975.
-From 1960 to 1989, IACO operated under a quota regime, ensuring that Africa’s quarter accounted for about 30% of global total exports.
+Initially headquartered in Paris to serve the European market, the headquarters were later moved to West Africa in Côte d’Ivoire, Abidjan in 1975.
+From 1960 to 1989, IACO operated under a quota regime, ensuring that Africa’s quota accounted for about 30% of global total exports.

 With the liberalization reforms starting in 1989, IACO adapted to the free market regime.
 In recent years, the focus has shifted towards the transformation of the sector through value addition, moving away from solely exporting green beans.
-A new vision has been implemented, and efforts are being made to fulfill this vision among member states.
+This new vision being implemented is aligned to the AU Agricultural Agenda 2063.

-With a specialized agency now in place, other African coffee-consuming countries on the continent can join the organization.
-The agreement made in 2020 allows consuming countries to become members, potentially increasing the number of coffee-producing countries from 25 to 55, which is the total number of African Union member states.
+With the ratification of the 2020 coffee agreement and AU specialized agency status now operational, other African coffee-consuming countries on the continent can become members, potentially increasing the number of IACO members states from 25 to 55, which is the total number under the African Union.
 IACO aims to reach this level in the future.

 Can you mention some of the achievements that the organization has been able to achieve?

-Yes, in the last 36 months, we have made quite a few remarkable achievements in all the areas mentioned earlier under the strategic objectives.
+Yes, in the last 36 months, since I took up this assignment as SG, we have made a few remarkable achievements in all the areas mentioned earlier under the strategic objectives.
 The first one was getting the political leadership on the African continent to come together on a unified platform at the G25 Africa Coffee Summit.

-At the advocacy level, the second achievement is the introduction of Africa Coffee Week.
-This initiative has brought the private and public sectors together for the first time to have discussions on one platform.
-The first event was held in February in Addis Ababa, where the Africa Coffee Association from East and West Africa participated along with government officials from member states and IACO.
-This merger of the private and public sectors will help address industry challenges.
+At the advocacy level, the second achievement is the introduction of the Africa Coffee Week.
+This initiative has brought the private and public sectors together for the first time to have discussions under a unified platform.
+The first event was successfully held in February in Addis Ababa, where the private sector association’s representing Eastern, Central, Southern and Western Africa participated along with government officials from member states and IACO.
+This merger of policy and promotional events with the private and public sectors will greatly assist in addressing some of the prevailing challenge’s affecting the industry and explore new opportunities for transformation.

 Other achievements include intangible benefits like networking opportunities that bring people together to make deals.
 I am happy with the progress so far.
 The biggest milestone is being adopted at the African Union, marking the first time coffee will be on the African agenda.
 These are just a few of the highlights.